Esensats/archtree/README.md

 - [ ] **GUI frontend** for non-technical users
 - [ ] **Library mode** for embedding in other Rust applications

-## License 📄

-This project is provided as-is for personal and educational use.
+---

+**Happy Backing Up with Rust!** 🦀✨

 > No affiliation with 7-Zip.
 This is a personal project built for robust, everyday backup needs.

----

-**Happy Backing Up with Rust!** 🦀✨